EarthScope/libslink/docs/tutorial.md

 }
 ```

-where the \p plbuffer is a call-provided buffer for data payload,
+The \p plbuffer is a caller-provided buffer for data payload.
+The
-which is described by \p packetinfo.

-CHAD,
-@ref collect-status

-CHAD,
-@ref SLpacketinfo
+station ID, payload size, format, subformat, and SeedLink sequence
+number of returned in \p packetinfo; seed SLpacketinfo.

+The sl_collect() routine returns one of @ref collect-status.

 ### Non-blocking connections